cspablocortez/cli-spelling-bee/README.md

 [Source](https://www.nytimes.com/puzzles/spelling-bee)

+## Gameplay

-To run commands, prepend a colon to the words:
+To run a command, prepend a colon to the words at the prompt:

+`> :shuffle`

 | Command | Function         |
 |---------|------------------|